- 3.5 GPA in History of Art courses

 - Overall GPA of 3.4

-Because the junior proseminar, HA 393, provides students with research skills necessary for successful completion of an honors project, honors concentration students are generally expected to take this course.
-For this reason students who wish to study overseas are encouraged to schedule their study-abroad so it does not conflict with taking a junior proseminar.
-At the discretion of the Director of Undergraduate Studies, students whose schedules prevent them from taking HA 393 may be admitted to the program if they are judged ready to conduct advanced level research.
+Because seminars provide students with research skills necessary for successful completion of a senior thesis, students wishing to pursue honors are expected to take at least one seminar before their senior year.
+At the discretion of the Director of Undergraduate Studies, students whose schedules have prevented them from taking a seminar may be admitted to the program if they are judged ready to conduct advanced level research.

 Acceptance into the Honors Program